pauluzo/react-materialui-tag-input/README.md

 Install this package into your react project using npm:

 ```
-npm install mui-tag-input
+npm install react-materialui-tag-input
 ```

 or using yarn:

 ```
-yarn add mui-tag-input
+yarn add react-materialui-tag-input
 ```

-You can now use `mui-tag-input` in your project like so:
+You can now use `react-materialui-tag-input` in your project like so:

 ```
-import TagInput from 'mui-tag-input'
+import TagInput from 'react-materialui-tag-input'
 ...
 ```

 You can also import the type definitions if you're using TypeScript like so:

 ```
-import TagInput, { IInputInterface } from 'mui-tag-input'
+import TagInput, { IInputInterface } from 'react-materialui-tag-input'
 ...
 ```